Single-Stage Truck Mounted Hydraulic Air Compressors

 • The parameters are determined by the American Society of Mechanical Engineers (ASME) and are recognized across many industries.
 SCFM calculations are based on atmospheric conditions (standard conditions) to measure air mass flow from an air compressor.

-• SCFM standard conditions include atmospheric pressure at sea level at 14.7 psia (760 mmHg), relative humidity of 36% and ambient temperature of 68° F (19° C).
+• SCFM standard conditions include atmospheric pressure at sea level at 14.7 PSIA (760 mmHg), relative humidity of 36% and ambient temperature of 68° F (19° C).

 Actual cubic feet per minute (acfm) is the true air mass flow given a certain set of real-life conditions and is impacted by atmospheric conditions.
 For example, an air compressor at high elevation will have a lower cfm output than the same compressor at sea level.